Ladder99/ladder99/docs/page/reference/adapter.md

 ### Driver

-A Driver reads data from a device, by either subscribing to it, polling it, or communicating with it in some way - then adds that data to a cache.
+A Driver reads data from a device, by either subscribing to it, polling it, or communicating with it in some way - then adds that data to a key-value cache.

 <!-- The data to read and where to put it in the cache comes from the device.xml template.  -->